 The Lone Ace of the Kokutetsu Swallows

 Masaichi Kaneda joined the Kokutetsu Swallows in 1950 at the age of 17.
 The Kokutetsu team was a perennial bottom-dweller, and Kaneda fought his solitary battles within this context.
 As the ace of a weak team, the only way to accumulate wins was to pitch complete games and wait for run support.
-Over his 20-year career, Kaneda recorded 365 complete games, a number unimaginable for modern pitchers.
+Over his 20-year career, Kaneda recorded 365 complete games, a number unimaginable for pitchers in the 2020s.
 In 1958, he struck out Shigeo Nagashima in all four at-bats during Nagashima's debut game, showcasing his powerful arm.
 His fastball from the left side overwhelmed hitters of the era, and his career total of 4,490 strikeouts remains the all-time NPB record.

 The Road to 400 Wins and the Era's Context

-Transfer to the Giants and Achieving 400 Wins
+Transfer to Yomiuri and Achieving 400 Wins

 Books about great Showa-era pitchers are also helpful